-18 Important Forklift Statistics for 2020
+18 Important Forklift Statistics

 Forklifts are well known workhorses in the construction industry used in everything from warehouses to job sites.
 They come in various shapes and sizes, with the ability to lift and transport anywhere from 5,000 to 50,000 pounds with industrial forklift models.
 With a machine this powerful, there is always the potential for injury.

 In fact, the most recent data from the U.S. Bureau of Labor Statistics (BLS) has shown that in 2018 there were almost 8,000 forklift-related injuries, an increase of about 6% from the previous year.
 The industry also has very different employment trends across the U.S. which all tell the story of a changing landscape for heavy machinery operators.

 So, to help give some extra insight into the industry, we’ve compiled a list of forklift statistics that everyone in the construction should know.

 One main note on the dates used in the statistics: the two main sources are Occupational Safety and Health Administration (OSHA) and U.S. Bureau of Labor Statistics (BLS).
 Since most take a full year to deliver the previous year’s statistics, most of the data available is still from 2018-2019.